 Research Mentor Eligibility

-Any University of Michigan, Ann Arbor campus faculty, research scientists, postdoctoral fellows, librarians and academic administrators in all schools and colleges may submit an application to be a UROP Research Sponsor.
-Current sponsors are also encouraged to identify colleagues who may wish to sponsor a student(s).
+University of Michigan, Ann Arbor campus faculty, research scientists, postdoctoral fellows, librarians and academic administrators in all schools and colleges may submit an application to be a UROP Research Mentor.
+Current mentors are also encouraged to identify colleagues who may wish to sponsor a student(s).
 All faculty and research scientists/fellows new to the University of Michigan will be sent an invitation to sponsor a UROP student.

 - Students will work with you for 6-12 hours per week for the entire academic year.

-- UROP provides numerous research skill building workshops to help students help you (GIS, Endnote, Matlab, SPSS, STATA, Using Scholarly Resources in the Library)
+- UROP offers numerous research skill-building workshops to help students help you (Example topics include:GIS, Endnote, Matlab, SPSS, STATA, Using Scholarly Resources in the Library)

 - Conduct research 6-12 hours on average, per week, for the full academic year (both Fall & Winter Terms).

-- Attend bi-weekly research seminars on Tuesdays from 4:00 - 5:30pm, which are interdisciplinary in focus and include guest speakers, field trips, and discussions designed to introduce students to research issues such as research methodology and research ethics.
+- Attend bi-weekly research seminars on Tuesdays from 4:00 - 5:30pm.
+These are interdisciplinary in focus and include guest speakers, field trips, and discussions designed to introduce students to research issues such as research methodology and research ethics.

-- Complete journal writing assignments, read assigned texts.Present a poster at the annual Spring Research Symposium.
+- Complete journal writing assignments, read assigned texts, and present a poster at the annual Spring Research Symposium.

-- Meet with a UROP Peer Advisor once per month.
+- Meet with a UROP Peer Facilitator once per month.

-- Introduce first and second year students to various field of research.
+- Introduce first and second year students to various fields of research.

 - Help students meet great people and participate in diverse research teams.

-- Help students stretch themselves intellectually — learn to think in creative innovative ways.
+- Help students stretch themselves intellectually — and learn to think in creative and innovative ways.